gdjs2/UCR-CS202-24Fall/docs/docs/lab-tutorials/lab2.md

 The ticks for two different execution is likely to be different.

-The one for stride should like:
+The one for stride should be like:
 ```bash
 $ ./test_scheduler 100 3 1024 512 256
 Created child process with PID: 4 and tickets: 1024